bosung-gotocloud/gotocfd/oscillating_airfoil2D/readme.md

 ---

 ## Execution
-To run the simulation in an **OpenFOAM-v2512** environment, execute the following commands.
+To run the simulation in an **OpenFOAM-v2512** environment, Add the `cyclicPitchMotion` solver to OpenFOAM-v2512 according to the instruction in https://github.com/bosung-gotocloud/gotocfd/tree/main/cyclicPitchMotionSolver.
+Aand execute the following commands.
 The `decomposeParDict` is configured for 8 subdomains by default.

 ```bash
 cd case